-As the name suggests, Member Initiated Projects (MIP) are only available as funding opportunities for PowerAmerica members.
-MIPs are a valuable benefit of the Institute, as they establish a process for supporting technology development that is focused on pre-competitive, yet critical needs of the broad wide bandgap community.
+Member Initiated Projects (MIP) are a valuable benefit of the Institute, as they establish a process for supporting technology development that is focused on pre-competitive, yet critical needs of the broad wide bandgap community.
 Proposals will be accepted from members and non-members.
 Non-members will be required to join PowerAmerica if their proposal is selected for funding.

 MIPs provide a mechanism for Institute members to collectively identify the highest priority projects that are needed to advance WBG commercialization and to direct resources to address those challenges.
 Successful projects yield tangible results that benefit members.

 These projects are funded by member dues and other revenue-generating activities that the Institute performs (no direct federal funding).
 A small working group composed of members works with PowerAmerica staff to administer the MIP program.

 - Silicon Carbide Power Modules for Medium Voltage Applications (University of Arkansas-Fayetteville, Microchip, NREL)

 - Embedded GaN Power Module for High Frequency 400V/>20A Operation with Double-Sided Cooling and Integrated Gate-Drive Circuit (University of Tennessee-Knoxville, GaN Systems, NREL)